chain4travel/camino-builder/README.md

 - [Camino Wallet](https://suite.camino.network/login/) (KYC-Verified)

+> 🚩 NOTES:
-> 🚩 NOTE!
-After cloning the repo - the only setup you need to perform is [setting up .env](https://github.com/chain4travel/camino-builder/setup) in each subdir!
+- After cloning the repo - the only setup you need to perform is [setting up .env](https://github.com/chain4travel/camino-builder/setup) in each subdir!
 Hardhat won't be able to pull from .env that is located in the root directory!
+- When compiling smart contracts for Columbus testnet with Remix IDE, don't forget to set the EVM version as 'istanbul'.
+(Default is 'shangai').
+Otherwise the contract wouldn't compile.